ivykos/seuratplusvisium/README.md

 # seuratplusvisium

-Seuratplusvisium is a set of R functions built on top of Seurat and designed to visualize cell cluster labels from Seurat's guided clustering workflow on a Visium tissue slide.
+Seuratplusvisium is a set of R functions designed to visualize cell cluster labels from Seurat's guided clustering workflow on a Visium tissue slide.

 Alongside this functionality, it can also visualize expression of any gene spatially.